jelic98/cv/index.md

 `Sep 2016 - Now`

 Android application for a system used by [Wiener Städtische](https://wiener.co.rs) to prevent vehicle insurance scams.
-The client receives configuration from the server, reads inputs from many sensors to determine the surrounding environment.
+The client receives configuration from the server and while the user is filling up a form, it reads inputs from various sensors to determine the surrounding environment.
-The client then sends sensor data along with multimedia and form data to the central server for entity matching and policy analytics.
+The client then sends sensor data along with multimedia and form data to the central server for entity matching and policy analysis.
 The solution needed to be secure and reliable.
 Project is part of the [Microsoft BizSpark](https://startups.microsoft.com) program.